 The partnerships are treated as undertaking the assets-over form because the partnerships undertook a form that is not the assets-up form.
-Accordingly, for federal income tax purposes, partnership X is deemed to contribute its assets and liabilities to partnership Y in exchange for interests in partnership Y, and, immediately thereafter, partnership X is deemed to have distributed the interests in partnership Y to its partners in liquidation of their interests in partnership X.
+Accordingly, for federal income tax purposes, partnership X is deemed to contribute its assets and liabilities to partnership Y in exchange for interests in partnership Y, and, immediately thereafter, partnership X is deemed to have of all of its assets and liabilities to a second partnership (transferee partnership) in an exchange described in section 721, followed by a distribution of the interest in the transferee partnership in liquidation of the transferor partnership as part of the same plan or arrangement.").

-598See, e.g., Treas.
+691See, e.g., Treas.
 Reg. § 1.708-1(c)(5), Example 2; See also Sloan, Lipton, Frediani, "Final Regulations Under Section 708 Provide Expanded Guidance on Partnership Mergers and Divisions - Part 1," 496 PLI/Tax 1125, 1135 (June 2001) [hereinafter "Sloan"].

-599See Sloan, 496 PLI/Tax at 1135.
+692See Sloan, 496 PLI/Tax at 1135.